lessions-wixproducts/jeopardy/README.md

 #Description
 Quiz app with jeopardy questions.

 Create a Node application with MongoDB as database that has the same functionality as the MySQL database.
-See description below.
+See description of the sample application below.

 - Retrieve all unique _categories_
 - Retrieve _n_ questions random from the collection